Hi, I am Yunus Karma. Happy to be on Thursd. Let me tell you a little bit about me. I live in İstanbul. I started in floristry when I was 9 years old.

 It has now been many years since I said to my father: “I want to be a florist and I am leaving school”.
 I am very lucky that my family always supported me in my choice.

-Yes, I was a hyperactive child and producing things with my bare hands all the time.
+Yes, I was a hyperactive child and produced things with my bare hands all the time.
 It always made me feel so good.
-Of course, it would be absurd that I could make such an explanation to my eagerness at the age of 9 back then.
+Of course, it would be absurd that I could make such an explanation for my eagerness at the age of 9 back then.
 The thing that pushed me to flowers was a friend who was a florist apprentice.
 He was doing deliveries and going to so many different places every day.
-And getting tips in the meanwhile.
+And getting tips in the meantime.